tailyn3051/pdf-quick-magnifier/README.md

     - Use arrow keys (`↑`, `↓`, `←`, `→`) to pan the document.
     - Hold `Alt` and scroll to zoom.
     - Hold `Alt` and drag to pan.
+- 🔒 **Constrained Panning:** The document cannot be panned outside of the viewport, so you'll never lose your place.
+Smaller pages are automatically centered.
 - ✨ **Reset View:** Middle-click anywhere on the page to instantly reset the zoom and pan.
 - ↩️ **Undo/Redo:** Easily correct mistakes with back and forward buttons for your annotations.
 - 🚫 **Cancel Selection:** Press the `Escape` key at any time during placement to cancel the current selection.